SYMPTOMS AND DISEASE

 This works by testing antibodies (IgM and IgG) to SARS-CoV-2 proteins in the blood (serological test).
 This is useful for screening large population groups in areas with a high number of cases to detect the extent of disease spread, and how much population has been exposed to the virus.
 The test being positive can imply both active symptomatic or asymptomatic infection, as well as past exposure and immunity developed to the virus.
 ELISA (Enzyme-Linked ImmunoSorbent Assay) is a rapid antibody test that can yield results in a few minutes.

 X-ray with AI-assessment and High-Resolution Chest CT scans are also being used for the detection of COVID in several countries.
-For hospitalized COVID patients, the risk of severe disease and mortality is further assessed by an increase in levels of certain blood markers like neutrophil/lymphocyte ratio, CRP (C reactive protein), Lactate Dehydrogenase, D-dimer (signifies risk of thrombosis), Ferritin, Cardiac Troponin 1 and Cytokine IL-6.
+Risk of severe disease and mortality is further assessed by an increase in levels of certain blood markers like neutrophil/lymphocyte ratio, CRP (C reactive protein), Lactate Dehydrogenase, D-dimer (signifies risk of thrombosis), Ferritin, Cardiac Troponin 1 and Cytokine IL-6.

 There is currently no specific drug/medicine available for COVID-19.
 All active cases should be placed in strict isolation.
-Mild cases recover with symptomatic treatment (Paracetamol or Naproxen/Mefenamic acid) for fever and body ache), maintaining hydration, a nutritious diet, and clinical monitoring.
-Supplements like Vitamin C, D, and Zinc are often prescribed to improve general nutrition and immunity, without any specific role in treating COVID.
+Mild cases recover with symptomatic treatment (Paracetamol and Naproxen/Mefenamic acid) for fever and body ache, maintaining hydration, a nutritious diet, and clinical monitoring of symptom severity and oxygen saturation.
+Sometimes additional drugs for improving cough-cold symptoms may be given like Antihistamines, Montelukast, or Mucolytics like Ambroxol.
+Nutritional supplements including Vitamin C, D, and Zinc are often prescribed to improve general nutrition and immunity, without any specific role in treating COVID.

 Some drugs which were specifically developed and approved in the past for other infections are being researched and tried in certain COVID patients and are therefore called Repurposed medicines.
 More clinical trials and research data is required and ongoing to confirm the generalized effectiveness in managing COVID-19, of many of the drugs mentioned below.
 These drugs can have side effects that need to be clinically monitored, especially when given in combination.
 Therefore they should be used appropriately depending on patient type, disease severity, and presence of associated medical conditions.
 Most importantly, none of these drugs should ever be taken without the prescription and monitoring of a qualified physician.